 We will need substantial additional funding to support our continuing operations and pursue our development strategy.
 Until such time as we can generate significant revenue from sales of our drug candidates, if ever, we expect to finance our operations through the sale of equity, debt financings or other capital sources, including potential collaborations with other companies or other strategic transactions.
 Adequate funding may not be available to us on acceptable terms, or at all.
 If we fail to raise capital or enter into such agreements as, and when, needed, we may have to significantly delay, scale back, or discontinue the development and commercialization of our drug candidates or delay our efforts to expand our product pipeline.
-We may also be required to sell or license to other parties' rights to develop or commercialize our drug candidates that we would prefer to retain.
+We may also be required to sell or license to other parties rights to develop or commercialize our drug candidates that we would prefer to retain.

-These factors raise substantial doubt about our ability to continue as a going concern.
+These factors raise substantial doubt about the Company's ability to continue as a going concern.
 The financial statements have been prepared assuming that we will continue as a going concern, and do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets, or the amounts and classification of liabilities that may result from the outcome of this uncertainty.

 To date, we have funded our operations primarily through the issuance of convertible promissory notes, the private placements of our convertible preferred stock and with proceeds from our previous collaboration with GSK which was terminated in December 2018.
-To date, we have raised gross proceeds of approximately \$126.0 million from the issuance of our convertible preferred stock and convertible promissory notes and \$7.9 million under our collaboration agreement with GSK.
-The gross proceeds of \$64.4 million from the issuance of shares in the second tranche of our Series B convertible preferred stock financing on July 1, 2020 would increase our total cash and cash equivalents, restricted cash and short-term investments to \$90.4 million as of March 31, 2020.
-Our cash equivalents are held in money market funds.
-Since inception, we have incurred net losses and negative cash flows from operations.
-At March 31, 2020, we had an accumulated deficit of \$33.7 million.
+To date, we have raised gross proceeds of approximately \$61.6 million from the issuance of our convertible preferred stock and convertible promissory notes and \$7.9 million under our collaboration agreement with GSK.
+At December 31, 2019, we had cash and cash equivalents, restricted stock and short-term investments of \$37.3 million.

-In December 2017, we raised aggregate gross cash proceeds of \$8.0 million from the sale of 3,866,602 shares of our convertible Series A convertible preferred stock at \$2.069 per share.
-In addition, the convertible promissory notes that we issued in August 2015, November 2016 and June 2017 for aggregate gross cash proceeds of \$3.6 million, including accrued interest, were converted into 2,303,747 Series A convertible preferred stock in December 2017.
+In December 2017, we raised aggregate gross cash proceeds of \$8.0 million from the sale of 3,866,602 shares of our convertible Series A preferred stock at \$2.069 per share.
+In addition, the convertible promissory notes that we issued in August 2015, November 2016 and June 2017 for aggregate gross cash proceeds of \$3.6 million, including accrued interest, were converted into 2,303,747 Series A preferred stock in December 2017.

-In May 2019, we issued \$6.0 million in convertible promissory notes to our existing Series A convertible preferred stock investors and in August 2019, we entered into the Series B Preferred Stock Purchase Agreement.
-The closing of the first tranche of the Series B convertible preferred stock financing resulted in net cash proceeds of \$40.8 million, net of \$0.5 million in issuance costs and \$2.8 million attributed to the Series B convertible preferred stock purchase right, from the sale of 18,492,443 shares of Series B convertible preferred stock at a price of \$2.37935 per share.
-In addition, the convertible promissory notes that we issued in May 2019, including accrued interest of \$0.1 million, were converted into 2,621,181 shares of Series B convertible preferred stock in August 2019.
-The Series B Preferred Stock Purchase Agreement provides for a second tranche closing of \$64.4 million aggregate gross proceeds upon the achievement of a specific milestone or by election of the holders of at least one-third of our Series B convertible preferred stock.
-On July 1, 2020, we completed the second tranche of our Series B convertible preferred stock, for an aggregate gross proceeds of \$64.4 million.
+In May 2019, we issued \$6.0 million in convertible promissory notes to our existing Series A preferred stock investors and in August 2019, we entered into the Series B Preferred Stock Purchase Agreement.
+The closing of the first tranche of the Series B preferred stock financing resulted in net cash proceeds of \$40.8 million, net of \$0.5 million in issuance costs and \$2.8 million attributed to the Series B preferred stock purchase right, from the sale of 18,492,443 shares of Series B preferred stock at a price of \$2.37935 per share.
+In addition, the convertible promissory notes that we issued in May 2019, including accrued interest of \$0.1 million, were converted into 2,621,181 shares of Series B preferred stock in August 2019.
+The Series B Preferred Stock Purchase Agreement provides for a second tranche closing of \$64.4 million upon the achievement of a specific milestone or by election of the majority of Series B preferred stock investors.